-We will never leave an unchecked volunteer unsupervised or to work in regulated activity.
+We will never leave a volunteer to be left unsupervised or to work in regulated activity.
+Volunteers complete an application form before starting and must provide two referees.
 We will obtain an enhanced DBS check with barred list information for all volunteers who are new to working in regulated activity.
-We will undertake a risk assessment when deciding whether to undertake an enhanced DBS certificate for any volunteer not engaging in regulated activity and retain a record of this risk assessment.

-Governors/Trustees
+Governors

-All Trustees/AAC Members will have an enhanced DBS check without barred list information.
+All trustees will have an enhanced DBS check without barred list information.
 A barred list check will be completed if a governor is in regulated activity.
-All governors will also have a Section 128 check.
+All governors will have also have a Section 128 check.